pizslacker/asm-cpu-vendor/README.md

 # asm-cpu-vendor

-  > "If you can read assembly, then everything is open source."
+  > "If you can read assembly, then everything is open source." -- Programmer Joke

 Retreive CPU vendor string with inline assembly code.